Dhaval-DD/MultiUserAddressBook_NTier/README.md

 # Address Book

 This web application can manage multi-user addresses and users can register and login.
-User can manage contacts and their details like Country, City, State, contact categories and photo, I have used a 3-tier architecture and increase performance.
-This web application made by ASP.NET and SQL server from azure.
+User can manage contacts and their details like Country, City, State, contact categories and photo, I have used 3-tier architecture and increase performance.
+This web application made on ASP.NET c# and SQL server from azure.

 ## Tech Stack